 The Quality Inn brand is part of Choice Hotels, a large hospitality company whose other brands include Sleep Inn, Comfort, Econo Lodge, and Clarion.
 The Quality Inn hotel brand is known for providing simple, convenient, and affordable accommodations for tourists, families, and business travelers.

-If you were bitten by bed bugs at a Quality Inn in these or other U.S. cities, ask the hotel bed bug infestation lawyers of Whitney, LLP about whether you might have a claim.
+If you were bitten by bed bugs at a Quality Inn in Maryland, ask the hotel bed bug infestation lawyers of Whitney, LLP about whether you might have a claim.

 Recognizing Bed Bugs

 Bed bugs are tiny brown insects generally around one quarter inch in length.
 Their dark bodies are partially transparent, and are capable of expanding dramatically when the bed bug feeds.
 Blood is the sole source of food for bed bugs, which will opportunistically feed on humans, cats, dogs, or any other warm-blooded animals in their vicinity.
 They are generally active at night, but may be noticeable during the day if an infestation is extreme.

 Though uncommon, some individuals can have severe allergic reactions to bed bug bites.
 This response, called “anaphylaxis,” is triggered by exposure to certain proteins in the bed bug’s saliva, to which some people are highly sensitive.
 Effects of anaphylaxis can include facial swelling, vomiting or nausea, weakness, breathing problems, and shock.
 In extreme cases, anaphylaxis may even be fatal.

 Secondary skin infections are another serious health issue associated with bed bug bites.
 Since the bites are often itchy, victims may scratch at themselves excessively, causing tiny cuts and wounds on the skin.
 These wounds are perfect entry points for bacteria, which can cause infections like impetigo, ecthyma, cellulitis, and lymphangitis.